On Integers Whose Sum is the Reverse of their Product: Small , Large Small a, Large b

 \item Suppose that the string $(x_1,y_1)(x_2,y_2) \cdots (x_n,y_n)(z)$ is accepted by $A$ for some $n \ge 0$.
 Then $a$ and $b = x_1x_2 \cdots x_nzy_n\cdots y_2y_1$ are a reversed sum-product pair for the base $\beta$. \end{itemize} If $a \le b$ is a reversed sum-product pair for the base $\beta$, then $b$ can be constructed from a string accepted by $A$ in one of these two ways. \end{theorem}

-There are a couple of standard methods for constructing an equivalent DFA, but with fewer states.
-(Equivalent DFAs accept the same strings.) \textit{A priori}, the number of states in $A_{\beta,a}$ is $a^2 + 2$.
+\textit{A priori}, the number of states in $A_{\beta,a}$ is $a^2 + 2$.
 In practice, many of these states are unreachable by a path beginning at the initial state.
-To avoid these superfluous states, one can ``lazy construct'' the DFA: beginning with solutions to \eqref{eq:recursion_start}, only construct states as needed to satisfy the recursion.
+To avoid these superfluous states, we will always ``lazy construct'' the DFA: beginning with solutions to \eqref{eq:recursion_start}, only construct states as needed to satisfy the recursion.
+Taking this approach does not affect the set of strings accepted by the DFA.
 For example, if \eqref{eq:recursion_start} has no solution, then only the initial state needs to be constructed.
-See Figure~\ref{fig:base10DFAs} for how this works for the base~10.
+See Figure~\ref{fig:base10DFAs} for the end result in base~10.

 After constructing the DFA, we may find that there are states $s$ that do not participate in any accepted string --- i.e., no path from the initial state to an accepting state passes through $s$.
 We can ``trim'' all such $s$ from the DFA.
-As an extreme example, the DFA $A_{150,31}$ has 13 states accessible from the initial state, but it has no accepting state.
+As an extreme example, the DFA $A_{150,31}$ has $13$ states accessible from the initial state, but it has no accepting state.
 Consequently, we can trim all states but the initial one.
-(See the end of the next section.)
+Said another way, there is no base-150 reversed sum-product pair of the form $(31,b)$.